How To Add Legal Pages To Your WordPress Site

 (Cut And Paste Website Legal Pages – Website Legal Pages)

-These legal pages feature less passive voice and more plain language phrasing and can be customized with search and replace to insert your own business details, then pasted into your legal pages.
+Cut & Paste website legal templates feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to add your own business name and URL, then pasted into your legal web pages.

-The legal templates included in Scott Talbert’s Website Legal Templates include:
+The legal forms included in Scott Talbert’s Website Legal Page Templates include:

 • Anti-Spam Policy